openstack/keystone/doc/source/contributor/set-up-keystone.rst

 This document assumes you are using an Ubuntu, Fedora, or openSUSE platform and that you have the following tools pre-installed on your system:

-- python_ 3.6, as the programming language;
+- python_ 3.11 or later, as the programming language;
 - git_, as the version control tool;

 ..
 NOTE::